 Contact your Greek Consulate Office to double check the visa application process.
 Do you need an appointment?
 Is the visa department open on the day you plan to visit?
 (Greek Consulates observe Greek national holidays) What are the hours of the visa section?
 How much is the visa, since the price can fluctuate?
 Does the Consulate require payment?
 If so, what forms of payment do they accept?
 (Money order or cash?)

 Application Documentation: Collect all the documents to be submitted with your application.
 See the Visa Requirements for Studies in Greece section.

-Complete the "Application for a Schengen Visa" form using the directions provided.
+Complete the "Application for a Long Stay Visa" form using the directions provided.